ietf-wg-cellar/ebml-specification/specification.markdown

 ### Note on the Use of default attributes to define Mandatory EBML Elements

 If a Mandatory EBML Element has a default value declared by an EBML Schema and the EBML Element's value is equal to the declared default value then that Element is not required to be present within the EBML Document if its Parent EBML Element is present.
 In this case, the default value of the Mandatory EBML Element may be assumed although the EBML Element is not present within its Parent EBML Element.
-Also in this case the parser of the EBML Document MUST insert the defined default value of the Element.
+Also in this case the EBML Reader of the EBML Document MUST insert the defined default value of the Element.

 If a Mandatory EBML Element has no default value declared by an EBML Schema and its Parent EBML Element is present then the EBML Element must be present as well.
 If a Mandatory EBML Element has a default value declared by an EBML Schema and its Parent EBML Element is present and the EBML Element's value is NOT equal to the declared default value then the EBML Element MUST be used.